SLeviyang/RegressHaplo/README.md

 where J(x) is a quadratic penalty term.
 A link with further details regarding the regression will be posted **here** shortly.

 ####If you have any questions or encounter a bug, please open an issue through github or e-mail Sivan Leviyang sr286@georgetown.edu.
+This package can be modified and distributed under the Apache 2.0 License, see LICENSE file for details

 ## Installation